The Green Book (Gaddafi)

 The Green Book (الكتاب الأخضر al-Kitāb al-Aḫḍar) is a short book setting out the political philosophy of Libyan leader Muammar Gaddafi.
 The book was first published in 1975.
 It is said to have been inspired in part by The Little Red Book (Quotations from Chairman Mao Tse-tung).
 Both were widely distributed both inside and outside their country of origin, and "written in a simple, understandable style with many memorable slogans".

-An English translation was issued by the Libyan People's Committee, and a bilingual English/Arabic edition was issued in London by Martin, Brian & O'Keeffe in 1976.
-During the Libyan Civil War, copies of the book were burned by anti-Gaddafi demonstrators.
+An English translation was issued by the People’s Establishment for Publication, Distribution, and Advertising, an organ of the Libyan People's Committee, and a bilingual English-Arabic edition was issued in London by Martin, Brian & O'Keeffe in 1976.

+During the First Libyan Civil War in 2011, during which Gaddafi himself was killed, copies of the book were burned by anti-Gaddafi demonstrators, and monuments to The Green Book demolished.

 Influence

 In Libya

 According to British author and former Greater London Council member George Tremlett, Libyan children spent two hours a week studying the book as part of their curriculum.
 Extracts were broadcast every day on television and radio.
 Its slogans were also found on billboards and painted on buildings in Libya.